ayushkush26/speech-emotion-recognition-with-cnn/README.md

 1. Download and prepare the RAVDESS and SAVEE datasets and ensure the audio files are in a supported format (e.g., WAV).
 2. Open the speech_emotion_recognition_with_cnn.ipynb notebook and run the cells to train the model.
 3. Evaluate the model on the test dataset as specified in the notebook.

+**License**

+This project is licensed under the GNU General Public License v3.0.